berkeley-ospo/safe-ose-2025/description.md

 # National, Societal, and Economic Impact

 <!--
 2. Describe the national/societal/economic impacts of the OSE.
+This program will prioritize funding for OSEs where safety/security/privacy improvements will have demonstrable benets to society and/or the economy and/or contributions to national infrastructure with respect to societal and/or economic safety, security, and privacy.
+Describe, where appropriate, what other products depend upon the safe, secure, and privacy-preserving function of the OSE.
 -->

 The $\spose$ has far-reaching impacts on scientific research, education and workforce development, economic growth and innovation, and national security.